Have You Ever Been to an Arts Festival *On* a Lake?

 3. There’s a thought-provoking theme

-6. The other artists are amazing too
+6. The other artists are always amazing, too

-For example: Anishinaabe artist Quinn Hopkins presents physical art with a QR code that lets you access a virtual world beneath the ice; Nipissing University Fine Arts students construct sculptural fragments that appear to be emerging from the ice, illuminated by glowing lights; and Irish ex-pat Dermot Wilson outfits an authentic ice hut with images and interviews of past Ice Follies experiences.
+For example: in 2023, Anishinaabe artist Quinn Hopkins presented physical art with a QR code that lets you access a virtual world beneath the ice; Nipissing University Fine Arts students construct sculptural fragments that appear to be emerging from the ice, illuminated by glowing lights; and Irish ex-pat Dermot Wilson outfits an authentic ice hut with images and interviews of past Ice Follies experiences.
 There are other intriguing installations to be discovered too.

 7. There are guided tours